Can Directors Claim Redundancy in an Insolvent Liquidation?

 How and when directors can claim Redundancy?

-It is well established in case law that there is nothing preventing a director being both a director and an employee of the Company.
+It is well established in case law that there is nothing preventing a director being both a director and an employee of a company.
+If the director is also an employee then the director will be able to make a redundancy claim if the Company was placed into a formal insolvency process.
 The key issue is documentation.

 If a director has a formal contract of employment or even if there are board minutes confirming their employment and setting out the terms of the employment, then more often than not that is sufficient evidence to demonstrate that a director is also an employee.